GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - Evaluation including precision, recall, f1 score, average accuracy, per-class accuracy, and mean IoU
 - Plotting of loss function and accuracy over epochs

-**Any suggestions to improve this repository, including any addition segmentation models you would like to see are welcome!**
+**Any suggestions to improve this repository, including any new segmentation models you would like to see are welcome!**

 ## Models
 The following models are currently made available: